magiczixiao/nn_tools/README.md

 # Tips for using this tool in Lab611

- 1.Please use .37 server.
+ 1. Please use .37 server.
- 2.Open a new terminal and activate env: py3 command:`source activate py3`
+ 2. Open a new terminal and activate env: py3 command:`source activate py3`
- 3.Test pytorch and caffe enviroment. command:`python`->`import torch`->`import caffe`
+ 3. Test pytorch and caffe enviroment. command:`python`->`import torch`->`import caffe`
- 4.Use the tools as below.
+ 4. Use the tools as below.
  (Example: please see file `example/alexnet_pytorch_to_caffe.py`.
 Just Run `python3 example/alexnet_pytorch_to_caffe.py`)